WHO: Europe the only region with rise in COVID-19 last week - NewsBreak

 But for the third consecutive week, coronavirus cases have jumped in Europe, with about 1.3 million new cases.
 More than half of countries in the region reported a rise in their COVID-19 numbers, WHO said.

-In the past week, Russia has repeatedly broken new daily records for COVID-19 cases and the number of infections in the U.K. has surged to levels not seen since mid-July.
+In the past week, and the number of infections in the U.K. has surged to levels not seen since mid-July.

-Although the head of Britain’s National Health Service has urged the government to introduce stricter COVID-19 protocols including mask-wearing and the faster vaccination of children, politicians have so far demurred.
+Although the head of Britain’s National Health Service has urged the government to introduce stricter COVID-19 protocols including mask-wearing and the faster vaccination of children, .

 In Russia, officials have struggled to vaccinate its population and only about 32% of people have been immunized despite the availability of its Sputnik V vaccine.
 It has by far the largest death toll in Europe, with more than 225,000 deaths.